ardoco/ardoco.github.io/_pages/conferences/refsq25.md

 Current methods for automatically recovering traceability links between different types of requirements do not achieve the necessary performance to be applied in practice, or require pre-existing links for machine learning.

 **[Principal Ideas and Results]**
-We propose to address this limitation by \method{leveraging large language models (LLMs) with retrieval-augmented generation (RAG) for inter-requirements traceability link recovery.}
+We propose to address this limitation by leveraging large language models (LLMs) with retrieval-augmented generation (RAG) for inter-requirements traceability link recovery.
 In an empirical evaluation on six benchmark datasets, we show that chain-of-thought prompting can be beneficial, open-source models perform comparably to proprietary ones, and that the approach can outperform state-of-the-art and baseline approaches.

 **[Contribution]** This work presents an approach for inter-requirements traceability link recovery using RAG and provides the first empirical evidence of its performance.